monero-project/monero-site/resources/developer-guides/daemon-rpc.md

           * *view_tag* - The 1st byte of a shared secret (used for reducing synchronization time)
     * *extra* - Usually called the "transaction ID" but can be used to include any random 32 byte/64 character hex string.
     * *rct_signatures* - Contain signatures of tx signers.
 Coinbased txs do not have signatures.
   * *tx_hashes* - List of hashes of non-coinbase transactions in the block.
-If there are no other transactions, this will be an empty list.
+If there are no transactions, this field not not be present.
 * *status* - string; General RPC error code.
 "OK" means everything looks good.
 * *top_hash* - string; If payment for RPC is enabled, the hash of the highest block in the chain.
 Otherwise, empty.
 * *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced and thus handles the RPC locally (`false`)